Tom Leatherwood

 Tom Leatherwood (born August 20, 1956) is an American politician serving in the Tennessee House of Representatives from Tennessee's 99th house district, since 2019.
 He is a member of the Republican Party.
 The 99th district includes the Northeast part of Shelby County, Tennessee, including the Town of Arlington, City of Lakeland, City of Millington, parts of North and East Bartlett, and unincorporated Northeast Shelby County.

 In 2023, Leatherwood supported a resolution to expel three Democratic lawmakers from the legislature for violating decorum rules.
 The expulsion was widely characterized as unprecedented.

 Background and education

 Leatherwood was born in Memphis, Tennessee on August 20, 1956.
-Leatherwood graduated from the University of Memphis with a B.S. in geology in 1979.
+Leatherwood graduated from the University of Memphis with a BS in geology in 1979.
 After graduation, he worked in the oil exploration industry.
 He decided to backpack through 25 countries around the world.
 His trip lasted fourteen months.
 After returning from the backpacking trip, he decided to become a teacher.
 He received his teaching certificate from Middle Tennessee State University.
 He then taught high school in Millington, TN for eight years.

 He is married to Melissa and has five daughters.